mupq/pqm4/README.md

 * `ref`: the reference implementation submitted to NIST (will be replaced by `clean` in the long term),
 * `opt`: an optimized implementation in plain C (e.g., the optimized implementation submitted to NIST),
 * `m4`: an implementation with Cortex-M4 specific optimizations (typically in assembly).
+* `m4f`: an implementation with Cortex-M4F specific optimizations (typically assembly using floating-point registers).

 ## Setup/Installation
 The testing and benchmarking framework of **pqm4** targets several development